Abuasim2/alx-pre_course/0x01-git/README.md

-My readme is now up to date
+My readme is now up to date now